 It’s a small investment for an employer to provide smoking cessation benefits to employees.
 But the evidence is quite strong that it makes a big difference.

-According to researchers at the University of Ohio, $5,816 year is the average cost per employee who smokes, when compared to a non-smoker.
+A person who smokes costs $8,156 per year more, when compared to a non-smoker.
 The increased annual cost per employee is due to higher absenteeism, lower productivity, and higher healthcare costs.
 (The analysis even considered the savings in pension funds to the employer because smokers tend to die younger.)

 From more than 30 studies, employer-based programs are shown to improve workforce health and reduce costs, especially if the worksite program is focused specifically on smoking cessation.

 The most successful stop-smoking programs include both medications and behavioral support.
 Support can be provided in-person, via telephone, or most conveniently through web-based interventions.
 There also are a variety of ways to make the right quit-smoking medications available to employees.

 When discussing the best way to offer smoking cessation benefits to employees, employers frequently ask 2 questions:

 - Doesn’t a person need to be ‘ready to quit’ to benefit from a smoking cessation program?

 - Does charging a fee or co-pay encourage each participant to be more invested in a smoking cessation program?